 Eights turned back to look at Nine.
 His mouth dropped open.
 “Look who has the courage to make fun of me now!”

 “You made fun of me first.”
-Nine crossed their arms over their chest.
+Nine crossed her arms over her chest.

 Eights pushed open the door and strutted into the room.
 He quickly made himself comfortable lying across a table in the center of the room.

 Nine followed behind, still pouting.
-However, their pouting didn’t last long as they began to explore the room, which was filled with many things that Nine had never seen before.
+However, her pouting didn’t last long as she began to explore the room, which was filled with many things that Nine had never seen before.

 “Many of these containers are labeled with words I don’t know.”
 Nine picked up and set down vials and containers sitting on shelves.